hc825b/hc825b.github.io/_posts/2018-09-26-cybersec-for-manufacturing.markdown

 ## Panel: State of Cybersecurity for manufacturing

+Mainly discussing that IT in manufacturing is far behind

 + Obsolete products running old OSs that cannot patched

   - Win NT, 98, and even Dos

-+ Education for manufacturers and how they communicate with IT guys
++ Education for manufacturers and how they communicate with IT support

-  - No security means will work if their users are the weakness
+  - No security tools will work if their users are the weak spot

 + Outsourcing IT framework
 + Manufacturing specific technical challenges in security

-  - No community like open source community in software development
+  - No active community like open source community for software development
-  - Authenticated patching, when patches might be from one of thousand vendors, how to authenticate updates?
+  - Authenticated patching, when patches might be from one of a thousand vendors, how to authenticate patches?
-  - Re-certification of the whole system due to updates on few modules (hardware + softwares)
+  - Re-certification of the whole system due to updates on few hardware/software

-    + Not so common in software dev because of no safety or mission critical requirement
+    + Not so common in software development

+## Panel: The Mindset of An Attacker

+Targeted by state affiliated group

++ Manufacturing is an easy target
++ First world country GDP

+Pen test technique for Operational Tech~(OT)

++ IT attack still works on OT Env
++ OT is more fragile therefore cause more damages if not pen tested properly

+  - Whole assembly line shut down just for pen tests is not helping

+Backup plan

++ Security of the backup
++ Test how to restore the backup
++ Consultant from attacker minded
++ zero trust model

+  - Any user-touched component are dirty
+  - Network segment between dirty devices and critical infrastructure
+  - Trusted firmware

+Pen test brings down system (valid)

++ Traffic monitoring, passive measures, statically detect vulnerability
++ Resilience against pen testing is also a test on the backup plan

++ Most known exploits are difficulty to utilize

 ## Break Sessions